PhilPalmer/lbf-hack-tutorial/README.md

     - Finally for the intervals click the blue plus again & select the `GRCh37WholeGenome.interval_list` file within the imported folder
 - Finally click `Next`

-Set below for all of the steps:
+See below for all of the steps:

 ![select_data_params](https://raw.githubusercontent.com/PhilPalmer/lbf-hack-tutorial/master/images/select_data_params.gif)